Kremnican/Simple-PubNub-Chat-Client/readme.txt

-I am not the author of emoticons part, but unfortunatelly I can't remember the source I have got it from..
+Pub nub chat client - "out of box" solution - by PeteR I am not the author of emoticons part, but unfortunatelly I can't remember the source I have got it from..
 I do not claim any credit for emoticons :)
 Feel free to use this simple chat client and don't hesitate to contribute.